-This fake shot to an ankle pick is probably one of my most common takedowns I use when doing BJJ.
-Even with all the judo I know and have, this one seems to be the one that gets used the most and believe it or not almost always works.
+This fake shot to ankle pick is probably one of my most common takedowns Travis Stevens uses when doing BJJ.
+Despite all the judo knowledge he has, this one takedown seems to be the one that gets used the most.
+And believe it or not almost always works.

 Travis makes the fake shot to ankle pick work for him every time, despite its simplicity.
 The trick?
 He just has to fail first.
 Failing at takedowns will, in the long run, make easy moves like this work for you!
 If you’re fighting and you keep failing at various moves (like a leg shot) now your opponent assumes that is what you are after.
 When the reality is, you can now use their assumption against them.
 Like a true evil genius!

 Once the attempt at a leg shot has failed a few times you begin to condition your opponents to react in a certain way.
 This is what allows us to predict and make quick second shots (like the ankle pick).
 This is how you can use it to your advantage.

 Let’s break it down a little bit further.

 A Few Key Details